 From there, users can browse a map of Walt Disney World, including all four of its theme parks, explore attractions, shows, and parks via lists, make dining reservations throughout the Walt Disney World Resort, and search.
 The iPad version looks especially stunning, with high-resolution photography complimenting the larger screen, providing more room for more easily accessible features.

-The Mickey head in a glowing circle should look familiar to those who have been following Disney’s NextGen testing.
-Disney used that same symbol to mark the RFID readers on the turnstile-free entry tests at Epcot last year as well as the more recent RFID-based Fastpass testing at the Magic Kingdom, a program that will continue testing later this month.
+The Mickey head in a glowing circle should look familiar to those following Disney’s NextGen testing.
+Disney used that same symbol to mark the RFID readers on the turnstile-free entry tests at EPCOT last year and the more recent RFID-based Fastpass testing at the Magic Kingdom, a program that will continue testing later this month.

 Elsewhere in the app, away from the NextGen bits, a handy “Here & Now” button will immediately show users what’s around them while they’re at the Walt Disney World Resort.
 But outside the area, that featured is “locked”:

 Much of the park-related data throughout the app is still accessible by browsing through maps and lists, such as park hours, attraction locations, and a times guide: